-If 'Yes' go to If 'No' go to 1 Has an event or situation occurred which threatens serious damage to human welfare? • loss of human life • human illness or injury homelessness, damage to property • disruption of a supply of money, food, water, energy or fuel • disruption of an electronic or other system of communication • disruption of facilities for transport • disruption of services relating to health 4 2 2 Has an event or situation occurred which threatens serious damage to the environment? • contamination of land, water or air with harmful biological, chemical or radio-active matter, or oil • flooding • disruption or destruction of plant life or animal life 4 3 3 Has an event or situation occurred which threatens serious damage to security of all or part of the UK? • war or armed conflict • terrorism 4 4 4 Has an emergency occurred which seriously affects the ability of the Council to continue to perform its functions?
+If 'Yes' If 'No' 1 Has an event or situation occurred which threatens serious damage to human welfare? • loss of human life • human illness or injury • homelessness, damage to property • disruption of a supply of money, food, water, energy or fuel • disruption of an electronic or other system of communication • disruption of facilities for transport • disruption of services relating to health go to go to 2 Has an event or situation occurred which threatens serious damage to the environment? • contamination of land, water or air with harmful biological, chemical or radio-active matter, or oil • flooding • disruption or destruction of plant life or animal life 4 3 3 Has an event or situation occurred which threatens serious damage to security of all or part of the UK? • war or armed conflict • terrorism 4 4 4 Has an emergency occurred which seriously affects the ability of the Council to continue to perform its functions?
 6 5 5 Has an emergency occurred which makes it necessary or desirable for the Council to perform its functions for the purpose of preventing the emergency, reducing, controlling or mitigating its effects or taking any other action in connection with the emergency?
 6 7 6 Can the emergency be dealt with as part of the Council's day today activities without significantly changing the deployment of our resources and without acquiring additional resources?
-7 8 8 Not a major emergency MAJOR EMERGENCY ပ MACCI LIMILITALITO I 1
+7 8 7 Not a major emergency MAJOR EMERGENCY